learn-co-curriculum/bash-tutorial/README.md

 ## Navigation

 Open up command prompt or terminal.
-Type in: `pwd`
+Type in: `pwd` and hit return.

 You should see some output describing the directory you are currently within.